MugilanGN/Flowchart-Generator/README.md

 ### Flowchart Image

 This image contains the created flowchart which can be shared, printed, etc. Its size varies exactly on the size of the flowchart created, so it may even hit a resolution of 10k pixels!
+However if the generated flowchart is too big, then the image will be unopenable due to being too large.
+The user should be careful with flowchart sizes.

 ## Support